Kryvyi Rih: Industrial growth

 At the end of the 19th century the tallest building was the Central Synagogue, built by a thriving Jewish community of artisans, merchants and traders.
 In 1905, the community was subject to pogroms, in which the authorities were complicit.
 Many Jewish people left the area, emigrating to Germany, Austria-Hungary and the United States.

 The surrounding mines attracted prospectors looking to turn a quick profit.
 The supply of mined ore soon exceeded demand.
 Many mines had to cut employment or temporarily suspend operations.
 Workers, many drawn from the Russian-speaking north (from Great Russia), laboured in harsh conditions with no security.
 Work in the mines induced lung cancer, tuberculosis and asthma.
 In protest, workers began to develop ideas about socialism and democracy.
 Labour unrest resulted in several terrorist attacks and in widespread strikes.

 The First World War interrupted access to the export markets, and many workers were drafted into the military.

+Ukrainian War of Independence

+In the Ukrainian War of Independence, Kryvyi Rih changed hands several times.

 A council of soviet of Soldiers and Worker's Deputies was formed in 1917.
 January 1918 saw the first attempt by the Bolsheviks to establish the authority in the town of the new Soviet government in Moscow.

-Russian Civil War

-In the civil war that followed the Bolshevik Revolution of October 1917, Kryvyi Rih changed hands several times.
 In February 1918, the Bolsheviks proclaimed the Donetsk-Krivoy Rog Soviet Republic, but then in March conceded the territory under the terms of the Treaty of Brest-Litovsk to the German-controlled Ukrainian State.

-After the Germans and their Austro-Hungarian allies withdrew in November 1918, the town was successively occupied by the nationalists of the Ukrainian People's Republic, the counter-revolutionary Volunteer Army of General Denikin (the "Whites"), the anarchist Revolutionary Insurgent Army of Ukraine (the Makhnovshchina) and, from 17 January 1920, by the Bolshevik Red Army.
+After the Germans and their Austro-Hungarian allies withdrew in November 1918, the town was successively occupied by the Ukrainian People's Republic, the counter-revolutionary Volunteer Army of General Denikin (the "Whites"), the anarchist Revolutionary Insurgent Army of Ukraine (the Makhnovshchina) and, from 17 January 1920, by the Bolshevik Red Army.

+Afterwards it was administratively part of the Katerynoslav Governorate of Ukraine.
 In 1922 the region was incorporated into the Ukrainian SSR, a constituent republic of the Soviet Union.